VincentBaron/VincentBaron/README.md

 ## Who am I ?

 I am a 42 Paris Student studying Software Development and I am looking to start my mid cursus 6 months internship this summer.
-I have a background in Aerospace Engineering and worked as a Field Service Engineer during 2 years.
-I am now changing orientation with a special interest in Web Developement and Cyber Security.
+I have a background in Aerospace Engineering working as a Field Service Engineer during 2 years.
+I also worked as a data Engineer in Python.
+I am specially interested in Web Developement, Cyber Security, and Health tech.

 ## What is 42 ?